Ragnar Oratmangoen

-Ragnar Oratmangoen (born 21 January 1998) is a Dutch professional footballer who plays as a winger or attacking midfielder for Eredivisie club Groningen.
+Ragnar Anthonius Maria Oratmangoen (born 21 January 1998) is a professional footballer who plays as a winger or an attacking midfielder for Belgian Pro League club Dender.
+Born in the Netherlands, he represents the Indonesia national team.

-Career
+Club career

+NEC

 Born in Oss, Oratmangoen turned professional with NEC in April 2016.
-In December 2017 he signed a six-month loan contract with FC Oss, effective from January 2018.
+In December 2017 he signed a six-month loan contract with TOP Oss, effective from January 2018.

+Cambuur

 After Oratmangoen had been demoted to the reserve team Jong NEC as a result of fierce competition in his position ahead of the 2019–20 season, he moved to SC Cambuur on a free transfer on 24 July 2019.
 There, he signed a two-year contract with an option for another season.
 He then signed with Go Ahead Eagles in May 2021, who had also won promotion to the Eredivisie.

+Groningen

 On 15 April 2022, Oratmangoen signed a three-year contract with a two-year option with Groningen, starting from the 2022–23 season.

+Loan to Fortuna Sittard

+On 1 September 2023, Oratmangoen moved on loan to Fortuna Sittard, with an option of buyout clause.

+Dender

+On 13 August 2024, Oratmangoen officially joined Belgian Pro League club F.C.V Dender on a two-year contract.
+Oratmangoen made his debut for the club on 22 September 2024, against Genk in a 0–4 defeat.
+On 26 October 2024, Oratmangoen scored his first league goal for Dender in a 2–5 home loss to Mechelen.

+International career

+In November 2023, Oratmangoen confirmed that he had decided to represent Indonesia at international level.
+On 7 March 2024, Oratmangoen was called up to the Indonesia national team for the 2026 FIFA World Cup qualification matches against Vietnam.
+On 26 March 2024, Ragnar scored in his debut against Vietnam in a 3–0 win, earning the man-of-the-match for his performance.

+On 5 September 2024, Oratmangoen gave an assist towards Sandy Walsh deflection against Saudi Arabia in a 1–1 draw in the third round of World Cup qualifiers.
+On 10 October 2024, Oratmangoen scored against Bahrain, in a controversial match that ended in a 2–2 stalemate.

 Personal life

-Born in the Netherlands, Oratmangoen is a Muslim of Indonesian descent, with his grandparents being from Maluku.
+Born in the Netherlands, Oratmangoen is a Muslim of Indonesian descent, with his grandparents being from Tanimbar Islands, Maluku.
+He converted to Islam when he was 15 years old.

+He is the nephew of the Indonesian ambassador to China and Mongolia, Djauhari Oratmangun.

+On 18 March 2024, Oratmangoen officially obtained Indonesian citizenship.